accesscode-2-1/ice-cream-sandwich/unit-0/week-1.md

 * What is your goal for next week?
 To be able to create more complex programs within intelliJ and have them run successfully
 * What do you need help with? (peers sign up to help if they can) Understanding vocabulary words such as objects, method, token, etc. !

-**Student 4**
+**Sufei Zhao**

-* This week's medium post:
+* This week's medium post: https://medium.com/@sufeizhao/pilot-8012c339b45d
-* Last week’s goal:
+* Last week’s goal: Be more comfortable with using git and Github
 * What went well (what goals did you meet?)
+YES!
+I now know how to share a repo with a classmate on Github and clone it to my local drive.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+Not enough time to practice pull requests and such.
 * What is your goal for next week?
+Create a tip calculator
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) Understanding forking and merging repo

 **Student 5**